SwissBorg (CHSB) Price Tops $0.17

-SwissBorg (CHSB) traded 2.1% lower against the dollar during the 24 hour period ending at 8:00 AM ET on October 6th.
-One SwissBorg token can currently be bought for $0.17 or 0.00000270 BTC on major cryptocurrency exchanges.
-SwissBorg has a total market capitalization of $165.17 million and $530,464.81 worth of SwissBorg was traded on exchanges in the last day.
-Over the last seven days, SwissBorg has traded 6.7% lower against the dollar.
+SwissBorg (CHSB) traded 0.8% higher against the dollar during the 1 day period ending at 0:00 AM Eastern on October 8th.
+In the last week, SwissBorg has traded 3.5% lower against the dollar.
+SwissBorg has a total market cap of $163.08 million and approximately $660,530.25 worth of SwissBorg was traded on exchanges in the last day.
+One SwissBorg token can currently be bought for about $0.17 or 0.00000266 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.